mwganson/MeshRemodel/README.md

 <br/>
 ## Create Cross-Sections Object
 <img src="Resources/icons/CreateCrossSections.png" alt="create cross-sections object"><br/>
 Select the mesh object in the tree, then use this command to create one or more cross-section objects.
 This is just a convenience link to the Cross-sections tool in the Mesh Design workbench.
-These cross-sections should no be directly used as wires, but rather as references for creating the wires within the MeshRemodel workbench.
+These cross-sections should not be directly used as wires, but rather as references for creating the wires within the MeshRemodel workbench.
 This is because these cross-section objects will have extra points and multiple line segments where only one segment is desired.<br/>
 <br/>
 ## Create Point Object
 <img src="Resources/icons/CreatePointObject.png" alt="create point object"><br/>